Aliases for IRF1 Gene

 GeneCards Summary for IRF1 Gene

 IRF1 (Interferon Regulatory Factor 1) is a Protein Coding gene.
-Diseases associated with IRF1 include lung cancer and mumps.
-Among its related pathways are Hemostasis and IL6-mediated signaling events.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is IRF3.
+Diseases associated with IRF1 include Gastric Cancer and Lung Cancer.
+Among its related pathways are IL-6 signaling pathway and Toll Comparative Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is IRF2.